-Modeling and Conversions in the Warhammer 40K Universe by a Marine Corps Veteran Sergeant
+Modeling and Conversions for Warhammer 40K and Other Projects by a Marine Corps Veteran Sergeant

 Heroes of the Aturi Cluster – Mission: Rescue Rebel Operatives